Places Where You Can Salsa Dance in Greenville, SC

 Greenville has an active little salsa dancing community.

 Salsa Greenville regularly hosts salsa dancing events at local clubs and organizations.
 Many of these events come along with fun themes, like Bachata Under the Stars and Pasion Thursdays.
-Social Latitude regularly hosts events with Salsa Greenville called Salsa Latitude on the 1st Saturday of each month.
+Social Latitude regularly hosts events with Salsa Greenville called during their Latin Dance Nights.

 What to Wear and Other Questions

 For women, a shoe with a smooth bottom and a heel not more than two inches is preferable (tennis shoes aren’t the best because they stick to the floor, but I’ve seen women wear them and do fine).
-I usually get my shoes at this website, which is so fun, but I’ve also danced in regular shoes I’ve bought at some big box discount store.
 At Salsa at Sunset, I usually just use sneakers, and it’s fine.

 Dresses are enjoyable to wear, but just be sure they either don’t fly all the way up when you spin or wear shorts underneath.
 Be comfortable because you’ll be moving around a lot.